hyperledger-archives/grid/docs/source/family_specification.rst

    >>> get_hash('supply_chain')[:6]
    '3400de'

-After its namespace prefix, the next two characters of a Supply Chain object's address are a string based on the object's type:
+After its namespace prefix, the next two characters of a Grid Track and Trace object's address are a string based on the object's type:

 - Agent: ``ae``
 - Property / PropertyPage: ``ea``